 The research also provides new information about usages of social media usage and other technologies at work.

-The research has received funding from The Finnish Work Environment Fund in 2018-2020 (Professional social media use and work engagement among young adults) and Tampere University in 2020.
-The Finnish Cultural Foundation has funded the research in 2022 and also funded Researcher Reetta Oksa in 2021-2022.
-Wihuri Foundation will fund the survey data collection in 2023 (timepoints 9 and 10).
+The research has received funding from The Finnish Work Environment Fund in 2018-2020 (Professional social media use and work engagement among young adults) and Tampere University.
+The Finnish Cultural Foundation has funded Researcher Reetta Oksa (2021-2022).
+The Finnish Cultural Foundation has funded the longitudinal survey data collection in 2022 (timepoints 7 and 8).
+Wihuri Foundation has funded the longitudinal survey data collection in 2023 (timepoints 9 and 10).